OpenBB-finance/OpenBB/openbb_sdk/extensions/charting/README.md

 ```

-Which would result in an `CommandOutput` object containing a `chart` attribute, which contains plotly json data.
+Which would result in an `Obbject` object containing a `chart` attribute, which contains plotly json data.

 In order to actually display the chart, you need to call the `show()` method.